schmid-elektronik/ni-linux-packer/doc/build.md

   - see laird for details: https://github.com/LairdCP/Sterling-LWB-and-LWB5-Release-Packages/releases/download/LRD-REL-8.5.0.7/sig_LWB_series_radio.pdf

 # Huawei ME909
 To activated USB serial driver make defconfig and rebuild kernel modules.
-See Kernel build in main branch.
+See kernel build in main branch.
 **Note: In our branch they are already activated!**

 ## build